 6. Our newsletter.
 Two or three times I've advertised online job vacancies in our Associate Programs Newsletter.
 When we did this recently, we sent people to a web page that gave more information about the jobs we were creating.
 The quality of the applicants found this way has varied hugely.
 I've attracted some very good people but also some time-wasters using this method.

 7. Rentacoder and Elance.
 We've hired people through places such as Rentacoder and Elance.
 How to do this effectively would be a good topic for a whole book.
 In fact, Gary Antosh has done just that.
 He's written a book called How to Create Website Content Fast in which he describes how to hire website content writers and manage them.
 If you want to hire a web content writer, this is the book you need.

-UPDATE: Gary's book is no longer available.
-However, you can still get his very useful Seek.
+9. Online job sites.
+We recently hired three new employees after advertising on the online jobs site Seek.
 (It's very popular in Australia.)
 After this experience, I'm keen on posting job vacancies on online job sites because your job ads attract people who are already familiar with the Internet and comfortable with using it.